stanmaz/BBOalert/README.md

 - Full Disclosure BSS file support
 - add custom features using Javascript

-If you like this tool, join the BBOalert users community on Facebook
+If you you decide to use BBOalert, join the users community on Facebook

    https://www.facebook.com/groups/706384146770707/